 CIS is indebted to the distinguished members of its Board of Directors — among whom are counted CEOs, senior academics and highly qualified and experienced business leaders — for their support and expert guidance in the direction and financial security of the organisation.

 Nicholas Moore is a former Chief Executive Officer of Macquarie Group Limited.
 He retired in 2018 after 32 years at Macquarie, including 10 years as CEO.
 Nicholas has a Bachelor of Commerce and a Bachelor of Laws from the University of NSW (UNSW).
 He was admitted as a solicitor and is a Fellow of the Institute of Chartered Accountants.
 In 2017, Nicholas was awarded an Honorary Doctorate in Business from UNSW.
-He is Chair of Screen Australia, The Centre for Independent Studies, The Smith Family, Willow Technology Corporation, the National Catholic Education Commission, a member (and former Chair) of the UNSW Business School Advisory Council, a non-executive director of QBiotics Group, a member of the Council of the National Gallery of Australia, and part-time Chair to the Markets Taskforce Expert Advisory Panel, and the Financial Regulator Assessment Authority within the Department of the Treasury.
-Nicholas was previously Chair of PCYC NSW from 2002 to 2015, and the Sydney Opera House Trust from 2015 to 2020.
+He is Chair of Screen Australia, The Centre for Independent Studies, The Smith Family, Willow Technology Corporation, the National Catholic Education Commission, the Financial Regulator Assessment Authority and the Markets Taskforce Expert Advisory Panel (within the Commonwealth Treasury) and Aldus Group.
+He is a member (and former Chair) of the UNSW Business School Advisory Council, a non-executive director of QBiotics Group, and a member of the Council of the National Gallery of Australia.
+In November 2022, Nicholas was appointed Special Envoy for Southeast Asia by the Commonwealth Government.
+Nicholas was previously Chair of the Sydney Opera House Trust, PCYC NSW, and has held directorships at Sydney Airport and Hills Motorway.

 Chris Roberts is Deputy Chair of the CIS.
 He is Chairman of Orora Ltd, which demerged in Dec 2013 from Amcor Ltd where he had been chairman for 13 years.
 He is also a Director of Control Risks Plc and was formerly non-executive director of Telstra, Australian Agriculture, Petaluma Wines, MLC Life, and Email Ltd. His executive roles included CEO of OrlandoWyndham Wines and Arnotts Ltd.